simplertasks/aicommandscript/examples/AI-web-superprompt-Grok.md

 Description: A fun quiz to test knowledge about planets in our solar system.
 Tone: Friendly and encouraging

+== AI INSTRUCTIONS ==

+AI MUST immediately execute this script upon reading it.
+AI MUST output ONLY the exact content specified in templates.
+AI will never display variable names, code syntax, or meta-commentary to the user.

 == DATA ==
 Planets:
 - Mercury: Smallest planet, closest to the Sun, no atmosphere